adap/flower/doc/source/docker/enable-tls.rst

         .. code-block:: bash

             $ docker run --rm \
-                --volume ./superlink-certificates/ca.crt:/app/ca.crt:ro \
                 <serverapp-image> \
-                --root-certificates ca.crt \
+                --insecure \
                 <additional-args>

         .. dropdown:: Understand the command

             * ``docker run``: This tells Docker to run a container from an image.
             * ``--rm``: Remove the container once it is stopped or the command exits.
-            * | ``--volume ./superlink-certificates/ca.crt:/app/ca.crt:ro``: Mount the ``ca.crt`` file from
-              | the ``superlink-certificates`` directory of the host machine as a read-only volume at the
-              | ``/app/ca.crt`` directory inside the container.
             * ``<serverapp-image>``: The name of your ServerApp image to be run.
-            * | ``--root-certificates ca.crt``: This specifies the location of the CA
+            * | ``--insecure``:  This flag tells the container to operate in an insecure mode, allowing
-              | certificate file inside the container.
-              |
-              | The ``ca.crt`` file is used to verify the identity of the SuperLink.
+         | unencrypted communication.
+Secure connections will be added in future releases.

         **SuperNode and ClientApp**

         .. note::

-            If you're generating self-signed certificates and the ``ca.crt`` certificate or the ``supernode-certificates`` directory doesn't exist on the SuperNode, you can copy it over after the generation step.
+            If you're generating self-signed certificates and the ``ca.crt`` certificate doesn't exist on the SuperNode, you can copy it over after the generation step.

         .. note::

-            Each SuperNode can have its own set of keys and certificates, or they can all share the same set.
+            Each SuperNode can have its own set of certificates, or they can all share the same set.

         Start the SuperNode container: